Frequently Asked Questions (FAQs)

 Pursuant to Supreme Court Rule 37(c), records are confidential and may be released only to the applicant.
 Application records are retained for a period of up to seven years.
-If you need a copy of previously-submitted materials, please email firstname.lastname@example.org with this information: name as it was at the time of your application, current name (if different), date of birth, social security number, date (month/year) of the most recent exam applied for.
+If you need a copy of previously-submitted materials, please email firstname.lastname@example.org with the following information: name as it was at the time of your application, current name (if different), date of birth, and the date (month/year) of the most recent exam applied for.
 If the record is available, a fee of $30 must be paid by check or money order payable to Arizona Supreme Court.
 Do not send payment until our office confirms with you that the record is available.
 If you need the information for another jurisdiction and the records are no longer available, we can send a letter to the jurisdiction at no cost.Back to TOP

 Arizona Photo Upload Requirements

 What is the requirement for an uploaded photo?

 Your uploaded photo must meet the following requirements:

 - Full face view, directly facing the camera, with a neutral expression and both eyes open.

 - Photo must show only you in front of a plain white background.